Craving a crusty French loaf? Look no further than this easy baguette recipe. Only 4 ingredients and it’s mostly down time! You can do this!

 Start by dissolving the yeast in warm water.

-Next add in a bit of cool water.
-Keep stirring, and adding water as needed, until a shaggy dough forms.
-Now just cover it loosely, and let it rest.
+Next, add a bit of cool water.
+Keep stirring and adding water as needed until a shaggy bread dough forms.

 For this type of bread, there’s not a lot of kneading involved.
-It only needs a few quick folds, to become smooth and build strength, without overworking the gluten and causing toughness.
+It only needs a few quick folds to become smooth and build strength without overworking the gluten and causing toughness.

 Place the dough into a greased bowl and cover it tightly.
 Allow it to proof (or rise) in a warm place until doubled in bulk.